fuglaro/Thumby-Website/docs/Blockly/Drawing-And-Dynamics.md

 * Inside the "**setup bird**" function, do the following:
     * Create a new "**bird**" Sprite with a <img src="../../images/editor-blockly-load-anim-sprite-block.png" alt="[load anim sprite]" style="height:2.4em"> block, and load the downloaded bird animation onto it.
-    * Update the frames count to "2".
+    * Make sure the frames count is set to "2".
     * Move the x position of the "**bird**" to a starting position of "32".
     * Move the y position of the "**bird**" to a starting position of "18".